-ABC: 'Secret society' text may have been a joke
+'Secret Society' text includes reference to Putin-themed gag gift

 Story highlights

-- Conservatives have seized on the exchange
+- Conservatives had seized on the exchange

-- It's not clear whether the reference to a "secret society" was a joke
+- The text has provided gist for conservatives who doubt the objectivity of Mueller's investigation

-(CNN)A text message between two FBI agents that launched days of speculation of a "secret society" plot against President Donald Trump may have been a joke, ABC News reported.
+(CNN)The text message between two FBI employees that launched days of Republican speculation about a "secret society" contains a reference to a gag gift of Vladimir Putin-themed calendars that one of the employees purchased for those working on the early stage of the Russia investigation, sources familiar with the exchange tell CNN.

-Conservatives have seized on the exchange between FBI lawyer Lisa Page and FBI agent Peter Strzok, which was sent after the 2016 presidential election, as potential evidence of an anti-Trump bias at the FBI.
+The sources added that the message between FBI lawyer Lisa Page and FBI agent Peter Strzok was simply an attempt at humor when they were feeling down after the election, with one source calling it a tongue-in-cheek reference.
+One source said the calendar joke seemed less funny to them the day after Donald Trump won.

+Before the context of the "secret society" reference was made clear, conservatives had seized on the exchange as potential evidence of an anti-Trump bias at the FBI.
 Strzok was a member of the FBI team investigating Hillary Clinton's email server and, later, a member of Robert Mueller's special counsel operation looking into Russia's attempted interference in the 2016 election.

-"The day after the election, the day after what they really, really didn't want to have happen, there's a text exchange between these two FBI agents, these supposed to be objective, fact-centric FBI agents, saying perhaps this is the first meeting of the 'secret society,'" House Oversight Committee Chairman Trey Gowdy, R-South Carolina, said on Fox News this week.

-But ABC News reported Wednesday night that it got a copy of the text message Republicans appear to be referring to.
-The report said that from the message, it's not clear whether the reference to a "secret society" was a joke.

 "Are you even going to give out your calendars?
 Seems kind of depressing.
-Maybe it should just be the first meeting of the secret society," Page wrote to Strzok, according to ABC.
-The report said the text had no relation to others sent before or after it, which makes it harder to decipher the context.
+Maybe it should just be the first meeting of the secret society," Page wrote to Strzok in the message, which CNN has viewed and was first reported by ABC News.

 Strzok was reassigned to the FBI's human resources office after the discovery of the messages.
 Page completed her detail with Mueller's team before the special counsel's office was made aware of the texts.

-Note: This story has been updated to reflect CNN's reporting on the text message.